 5 reasons pay-per-mile insurance makes sense for seniors

-1. You’re not ready to give up your keys just yet.
+1. You’re not ready to give up your keys just yet

 We believe driving can give seniors a sense of independence.
 If you have your own car, you don’t have to rely on family or friends to get around; you can continue to take care of yourself instead of depending on others.

-That’s a great reason to stay behind the wheel, and as a responsible driver, you’ll need a car insurance policy that matches your driving habits and lifestyle.
+If you fall into this group, you’ll need a car insurance policy that matches your driving habits and lifestyle.